 This was furthered by what Wells described as unnamed “offshoots” yet to come.
 That would be the Council on Foreign Relations, the Trilateral Commission, the Club of Rome, the Tavistock Institute, the Bilderbergers and such institutions as the United Nations, the International Monetary Fund and the World Bank.

 In his chapter called “The Raid of the Germs,” he writes that the post-WW II era would be about rampant disease, resistant viral strains and persistent rumors about the military engineering some of those same diseases.
-In reality, what we got instead was slow kill over a rampant one – at least so far..
+In reality, what we got instead was slow kill over a rampant one – at least until recently.

 In Wells’ scenario, years of terrible war and disease result in the near-total disintegration of society.
 On the timeline, he places the final break-up of the nation states and “America in Liquidation” as happening in 1966, when “the great patchwork of empires and nationalist states, set up during the Age of European Predominance, lost its defining lines, lost its contrasted cultures and its elaborated traditions.”